jlrqq/covid-19-anti-lockdown-protests/README.md

 Finally, make sure that the terraform binary is available on your PATH.
 This process will differ depending on your operating system.

 ### [AWS SDK](https://aws.amazon.com/sdk-for-javascript/)
-Installing the SDK for JavaScript
+Install the SDK for JavaScript
 ```
 npm install aws-sdk
 ```
-Set tempoaray credentials in the AWS credentials profile file on your local system, located at:
+Set temporary credentials in the AWS credentials profile file on your local system, located at:

 - ~/.aws/credentials on Linux, macOS, or Unix
 - C:\Users\USERNAME\.aws\credentials on Windows